 Prior to joining DefendDefenders, Karis worked as Programs Assistant at The Pincer Group International Limited focusing on the project to Revitalize Education Participation and Learning in Conflict Areas of Northern and Eastern Uganda.
-He is a calm, soft spoken yet firm and conscientious professional who has successfully led work teams and managed sensitive projects at Avant-Garde Innovations – a NGO of which he is a co-founder.
+He is a calm, soft spoken, yet firm.
+He successfully led work teams and managed sensitive projects at Avant-Garde Innovations – a NGO of which he is a co-founder.

 Karis also taught Business French at Makerere University Business School and done several Capacity building and training consultancies for organizations working around children, women and youth programs.
 Driven by passion about Leadership and Democratic Governance, he has traversed all the regions of Uganda engaging youth and mobilizing communities for collective action geared towards local and national development.